regor-unimore/MARSIS/README.md

 **Data** contains the link to access to the historical dataset and the list of orbits to exclude during training, as they were compromised by solar events.
 It also contains the dataset for "future" planning, used to generate the predictions and the optimization istances (MARSIS_dataset_2023_2025).

-**Code** contains the algorithms setting used to train the five regression models based on scikit-learn package and the keras-based neural network.
+**Code** contains the algorithms setting used to train the five regression models based on scikit-learn package (**Test_KFold.py**) and the keras-based neural network (**Test_KFold_DNN_keras.py**).

+To train the regression models it is necessary to download the historical dataset and the list of orbits to remove and put them in the same folder as the code.

 *Optimization (Opt)*